-Len has written and co-written eleven books on church, creativity, and communication, including Telos: The Hope of Heaven Today, Greater Things: The Work of the New Creation, Think Like a Five Year Old: Reclaim Your Wonder and Create Great Things, Taking Flight with Creativity, and The Wired Church.
+Len has written and co-written eleven books on theology, church, creativity, and communication, including Telos: The Hope of Heaven Today, Greater Things: The Work of the New Creation, Think Like a Five Year Old: Reclaim Your Wonder and Create Great Things, Taking Flight with Creativity, and The Wired Church.
 He has written and been featured in dozens of articles and podcasts for major religious periodicals, and has maintained a professional blog since 2008.
 As a producer and director of dozens of short films, Len has won Silver and Bronze Telly Awards, and interned at CBS Television City in Hollywood, CA. Since 1996, Len has consulted and coached church staffs on creativity and communications throughout the United States.
 Len’s professional blog at lenwilson.us receives over 7000 unique visitors per month and he maintains an active, strong social network.
 His annual list of the fastest growing congregations is known throughout Methodism.
 Len has served as member and advisor to several denominational and parachurch boards and agencies.

 A summa cum laude graduate of McMurry University, Len earned his Master of Arts degree in the innovative Religious Communication program at United Theological Seminary and earned a Doctor of Ministry degree in Semiotics and Future Studies from Portland Seminary.
 In addition, Len did master’s course study work at the Annenberg School for Communication, University of Pennsylvania, prior to pursuing a call to ministry.

-Len lives daily life under the lordship of Jesus Christ, has been married since 1991 and is father to four creative children.
+Len lives daily life under the lordship of Jesus Christ, has been married since 1991, and is father to four creative young adults.